EugeneHlushko/game-15/README.md

+## Online game 15

+### Want to challenge your colleagues and train your brain?!
+Play Game 15.

-# how to play?
+### how to play?

 1. `npm install` or `yarn install`
 2. when done do `npm run start`
-3. visit localhost:3000 or share ngrok ip address with your LAN colleagues
+3. visit localhost:3000 or share tunnel ip address with your LAN colleagues